ant9000/acme-ant9000-website/Examples.md

 node test_gpio.js
 ```

 and leave it running.
-If you press the button, the program will log the state change on the console.
+If you press the button, the program will log the state change to the console.
 Moreover, the app reacts to signals USR1 and USR2: if you open another connection to the FoxBoard, the command

 ```bash
 killall -USR1 test_gpio.js